BCG Vaccinations and TB testing at CityDoc

 At CityDoc, we offer both the Mantoux test and the cutting edge, Quantiferon Gold TB test.

-Available at CityDoc Moorgate (Tuesday and Friday) /Oxford Circus (Monday-Saturday)
+Available at CityDoc Moorgate /Oxford Circus (Monday-Friday).
+Telephone booking only.

 The Mantoux test is the most popular screening test for TB.
 It is generally performed prior to giving the BCG vaccination.